MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/03-discovering-objects.md

 Notice that in addition to there being more properties than are displayed by default, that a number of the default properties don't show up as being properties when viewing the results of piping the command to Get-Member.
-This is because many of the default results such as NPM(K), PM(K), WS(K), and CPU(s) are calculated properties.
+This is because many of the default results such as npm(K), PM(K), WS(K), and CPU(s) are calculated properties.
 In order to determine the actual property names, the command must be piped to Get-Member.